-- 1.1.1 The Guidance in relation to Contingent Assets is comprised of four Parts.
-These are: - Part 1 General Requirements; - Part 2 Type A Contingent Assets (group company guarantees); - Part 3 Type B Contingent Assets (charges over assets); and - Part 4 Type C Contingent Assets (bank guarantees / letters of credit) - (the "Contingent Asset Guidance"). - 1.1.2 All four Parts that comprise the Contingent Asset Guidance incorporate (where still relevant to this levy year) the information in the previous guidance that collectively related to Type A, Type B and Type C Contingent Assets in the Contingent Asset Guidance for 2017/2018. - 1.1.3 This Part 1 of the Contingent Asset Guidance should be read in conjunction with each of the other three Parts that are relevant to the type of Contingent Asset being certified. - 2 RECOGNITION OF CONTINGENT ASSETS GENERAL - 2.1 Pension Protection Fund ("PPF") recognition of Contingent Assets - 2.1.1 In accordance with its statutory objectives under section 175(5) of the Pensions Act 2004, the Board of the Pension Protection Fund (the "Board") publishes each year a "determination" of the pension protection levy (the "Determination"), setting out the rules by which the scheme based and risk based levies for that year will be calculated for every eligible scheme.
+1.1.1 The Guidance in relation to Contingent Assets is comprised of four Parts.
+These are:

+Part 1 - General Requirements;

+Part 2 - Type A Contingent Assets (group company guarantees);

+Part 3 - Type B Contingent Assets (charges over assets); and

+Part 4 - Type C Contingent Assets (bank guarantees / letters of credit)

+(the "Contingent Asset Guidance").

+- 1.1.2 All four Parts that comprise the Contingent Asset Guidance incorporate (where still relevant to this levy year) the information in the previous guidance that collectively related to Type A, Type B and Type C Contingent Assets in the Contingent Asset Guidance for 2018/2019. - 1.1.3 This Part 1 of the Contingent Asset Guidance should be read in conjunction with each of the other three Parts that are relevant to the type of Contingent Asset being certified.

+2 RECOGNITION OF CONTINGENT ASSETS - GENERAL

+2.1 Pension Protection Fund ("PPF") recognition of Contingent Assets

+- 2.1.1 In accordance with its statutory objectives under section 175(5) of the Pensions Act 2004, the Board of the Pension Protection Fund (the "Board") publishes each year a "determination" of the pension protection levy (the "Determination"), setting out the rules by which the scheme based and risk based levies for that year will be calculated for every eligible scheme.
 The Determination includes details of how Contingent Assets are recognised for the relevant levy year.
+Further details are contained in the Contingent Asset Appendix to the Determination. - 2.1.2 The Determination for the 2019/20 levy year was published in December 2018 and is available, together with the Appendices at:

+[link to 19/20 final Determination]

-Further details are contained in the Contingent Asset Appendix to the Determination. - 2.1.2 The Determination for the 2018/19 levy year was published in December 2017 and is available, together with the Appendices at: - http://www.pensionprotectionfund.org.uk/levy/Pages/1819 LevyDetermination.aspx - 2.1.3 The Contingent Asset Guidance seeks to assist schemes and their advisors as to how to put in place a Contingent Asset under Part G of the Determination and the Contingent Asset Appendix.
+- 2.1.3 The Contingent Asset Guidance seeks to assist schemes and their advisors as to how to put in place a Contingent Asset under Part G of the Determination and the Contingent Asset Appendix.
 It is an accompaniment to the Determination and the Contingent Asset Appendix, not a substitute. - 2.1.4 A Contingent Asset is an asset that will produce cash for a pension scheme if certain events happen, in particular where the sponsoring employer suffers an insolvency event.
 They must reduce the risk that an insolvency event results in a claim on the PPF, or reduce the size of a claim if one occurs.
-The types of Contingent Asset arrangements that are recognised by the Board are: - (a) Guarantees given by parent/group companies and undertakings (Type A); - (b) Security over cash, real estate and securities (Type B); and - (c) Letters of credit or demand guarantees (Type C). - 2.1.5 Since the 2015/16 levy year the Board has had in place rules providing for the recognition of asset-backed contribution ("ABC") arrangements in the levy calculation.
-Our approach to recognising ABC arrangements differs to our approach to Contingent Pension Protection Fund
+The types of Contingent Asset arrangements that are recognised by the Board are: - (a) Guarantees given by parent/group companies and undertakings (Type A); - (b) Security over cash, real estate and securities (Type B); and

-January 2018
+(c) Letters of credit or demand guarantees (Type C).

-Assets.
-Schemes should refer to the Board's published ABC Appendix and Guidance, rather than referring to this Guidance, to confirm our requirements in respect of ABC arrangements.

-2.1.6 The definitive rules on calculating the levy are set out in the Determination for that year, and in the event of any conflict between the Contingent Asset Guidance and the Determination, the Determination will prevail.
+- 2.1.5 Since the 2015/16 levy year the Board has had in place rules providing for the recognition of asset-backed contribution ("ABC") arrangements in the levy calculation.
+Our approach to recognising ABC arrangements differs to our approach to Contingent Assets.
+Schemes should refer to the Board's published ABC Appendix and Guidance, rather than referring to this Guidance, to confirm our requirements in respect of ABC arrangements. - 2.1.6 The definitive rules on calculating the levy are set out in the Determination for that year, and in the event of any conflict between the Contingent Asset Guidance and the Determination, the Determination will prevail.
 The Contingent Asset Guidance may be further updated and expanded from time to time in the light of, for example, issues arising, or queries received by the PPF.